dzerus3/Cataclysm-JSON-Browser/README.md

-# This project is being rewritten from scratch
+# This project has been abandoned.
+I'm keeping it around for historical purposes, but hey, it was a nice introduction to programming.

 # Cataclysm JSON Browser
 ## Version 0.0.5 - Alpha